-Ok, I want to look at one more example while I run WP Google Analytics Events Pro through the paces.
+As we look at one more example while we run WP Google Analytics Events Pro through the paces.

-I want to see if I can track:
+We want to see if it can track:

-How many people scroll to the bottom of the page for each author on my site.
+- How many people scroll to the bottom of the page for each author on the site.

 That can give you a pretty good idea of your most engaging authors, right?

 And let’s see if it works…yup!
-Here’s my Category and Action:
+Here’s the Category and Action:

 Google Tag Manager Support

-A couple of months ago, I added Google Analytics Event Tracking to all of my sites.
-So I can say that the data truly is helpful to optimizing and understanding your website.
+A couple of months ago, we added Google Analytics Event Tracking to all of the sites.
+So we can say that the data truly is helpful to optimizing and understanding your website.